sunnycode9325/SunnyCode.github.io/README.md

 # SunnyCode.github.io

-This is my Websit created for my college practicals and healping my firends.
+This is my Website created for my college practicals and healping my firends.